Aleph-Alpha/std/docs/pkg/postgres.md

 func (p *Postgres) DB() *gorm.DB
 ```

-DB returns the underlying GORM DB client instance.
+DB returns the underlying GORM DB Client instance.
 This method provides direct access to the database connection while maintaining thread safety through a read lock.

 Use this method when you need to perform operations not covered by the wrapper methods or when you need to access specific GORM functionality.
 Note that direct usage bypasses some of the safety mechanisms, so use it with care.